top of page

 Textured rug to add warmth to a Scandi dining room

 Have you considered a wall hanging?
-Artworks can be very tactile too, and the wall hanging is making a come back.
-It's great for adding texture and to improve acoustics.
+Artworks can be very tactile too, and the wall hanging is making a comeback.
+It's great for adding texture and improving acoustics.

 Linen wall hanging in my dining room